Sep9

 Matthew 17:1-5…Ready

-17:1 After six days (Echoes the same scene Moses experienced in Exodus 24.
-Where after Moses walks up a mountain, the glory of God covers it for six days and on the seventh day the Lord calls out to him-(New) Jesus took with him Peter, James and John the brother of James, (Choosing three disciples was the number of witnesses needed to hold up in a Jewish court of law-(Deut 19:15) The three disciples who would later on become pillars in the early church needed this revelation to evangelize.-(New) and led them up a high mountain (Reminiscent of Moses encountering the glory of God on a mountain.-(New) by themselves.
-2 There he was transfigured (This is the same kind of metamorphosis where a caterpillar becomes a butterfly-(New) before them.
+17:1 After six days (May also echo the Old Testament event of when the glory of the Lord settled on the mountain for six days, God on the seventh day called Moses up on the mountain.-(Ex.
+24:15-16) Jesus took with him Peter, James and John the brother of James, (Taking three disciples was the proper number of witnesses needed by Law-(Deut 19:15) and led them up a high mountain (Reminiscent of Moses encountering the glory of God on a high mountain.) by themselves.
+2 There he was (Passive verb indicating that it was a work of God in revealing who Jesus Christ truly is.) transfigured (The same kind of metamorphosis where a caterpillar becomes a butterfly-(New) before them.
 His face shone like the sun, and his clothes became as white as the light.
-(Reminisce of Moses coming down from the mountain after conversing with God.
-Where his glory was borrowed and fading that he had to cover it with a veil.-(Ex.
+(Reminisce of Moses coming down from the mountain after conversing with God where his face was glowing..-(Ex.
 34:29-35) The light of Jesus was not a Lummus reflecting light as the moon.
-But a generating light as if Jesus had swallowed the sun and the light of His divinity and holiness was shinning forth through His body.
-This probably happened at night which would have made it even more brilliant.
-We learn from Luke’s account of the Transfiguration that the disciples were asleep right before this happened.
-No doubt exhausted from that days hike up the mountain.-(Luke 9:32) 3 Just then there appeared before them Moses and Elijah, (See note below) talking with Jesus (Teaches if were to have a conversation with Jesus it should always be about Jesus-(New) 4 Peter said to Jesus, (Peter impulsively blurts out the first thing that comes to mind without thinking) “Lord, it is good for us to be here. (i.e. To share in this spiritual experience.-(New) If you wish, (want) I will put up three shelters—(Peter may have in mind here the “Feast of Tabernacles” also known as the “Feast of Booths”.
-Which commemorated the Israelites’ 40-year journey through the desert as they lived temporary tents until they entered the Promised Land-( Lev.
-23:34-44) one for you, one for Moses and one for Elijah.”
-5 While he was still speaking, a bright cloud enveloped them (covered, blanketed them.
-Not rain clouds, but the divine glory and appearance of God.
-Much in the way God appeared to the Israelites in the O.T.
-When God led Israel by a pillar of cloud.-(13:21) When God descended on Mount Sinai in a thick cloud.-(Ex.
+But a generating light as if Jesus had swallowed the sun and the light of His divinity was shinning forth through His body.
+This probably happened at night which would have made it even more brilliant.-(Luke 9:32) 3 Just then there appeared before them Moses and Elijah, talking with Jesus (Teaches if were to have a conversation with Jesus it should always be about Jesus-(New) 4 Peter said to Jesus, “Lord, it is good for us to be here. if you wish, I will put up three shelters—(Peter may have in mind here the “Feast of Tabernacles” also known as the “Feast of Booths”.-( Lev.
+23:34-44) This may have been a further attempt by Peter to bypass the cross, saying look were already here we don’t need to go through the all the suffering on the cross-(New) one for you, one for Moses and one for Elijah.”
+5 While he was still speaking, a bright cloud enveloped them (The same way a thick cloud covered Mount Sinai, the Tabernacle, and the Temple -(Ex.
 19:9) When God descends and fills the Tabernacle.-(Ex.
 40:28) and a voice from the cloud said, “This is my Son”, whom I love; with him, I am well pleased.
-Listen (Expresses a Greek imperative verb as a command to be obeyed continually.-(New) to him.
-(In context Jesus’ discussion with Moses & Elijah concerning Jesus’ suffering and death.
-In a wider context Jesus’ work in bringing about a better Covenant of grace by dying of the Cross for sinful mankind.-(New) (For Complete Expositor See Book)
+(These words echo back to the initial baptism of Jesus- (3:17) Listen to him. (i.e. About Jesus’ talk of His death and resurrection) (For Complete Expositor See Book)

 Extended Sermons